FAQ

 Once we receive your application, our staff will contact you and your referring health care provider to guide you through the next steps.
 We will let you or your health care provider know if we need more information before your case can be reviewed.
 Once we have received your application, we will review it to see if it meets our eligibility criteria.
 It typically takes several weeks to review an application.
 For more information regarding eligibility, visit our Eligibility Criteria page.

-Once participation begins, we will reach out to begin collection of your medical records.
-Once received, an in-depth review of your current and past medical records will take place to help us prepare for your visit to our multi-disciplinary Undiagnosed Diseases Clinic in Nashville, Tennessee.
-We will work with you to schedule any recommended evaluations and tests, including genetic testing (if indicated).
+You will be asked to sign a program agreement and an IRB consent.
+Our team will then work with you and your referring provider to schedule any recommended evaluations and tests, including genetic testing (if indicated).
+We also may collect additional medical records for a deep-dive into your prior work-up.
 Based on your symptoms, you may see more than one medical specialist at Vanderbilt for an evaluation.
 Each doctor or specialist may ask for additional tests.
 Completing the evaluations with different specialists may take several days or more than one visit.
 If your case requires genetic testing, those results and their different analyses can take several months.
-It’s important to note, not all accepted patients will see a multitude of providers and not all patients will have genetic testing.
+It’s important to note, not all fully enrolled patients will see a multitude of providers or have genetic testing.
 Depending on your specific case, there may be an opportunity for you to participate in further research studies.

 Will you test my DNA?